q-pratz-chem/python-package-best-practices/_episodes/04-function-style.md

 This will make your code much cleaner and easier to read.

-Now that we've changed and formatted some functions in our project, we should commit our changes and push to GitHub.
+Now that we've changed and formatted some functions in our project, we should commit our changes and push them to GitHub.

 ````{tab-set-code}